Forensic science: Litigation science

 "Litigation science" describes analysis or data developed or produced expressly for use in a trial versus those produced in the course of independent research.
 This distinction was made by the U.S. 9th Circuit Court of Appeals when evaluating the admissibility of experts.

 This uses demonstrative evidence, which is evidence created in preparation of trial by attorneys or paralegals.

 Demographics

-In the United States there are over 17,200 forensic science technicians, as of 2019.
+As of 2025, there are currently an estimated 18,500 forensic science technicians in the United States.

 Media impact

 Real-life crime scene investigators and forensic scientists warn that popular television shows do not give a realistic picture of the work, often wildly distorting its nature, and exaggerating the ease, speed, effectiveness, drama, glamour, influence and comfort level of their jobs—which they describe as far more mundane, tedious and boring.

 Some claim these modern TV shows have changed individuals' expectations of forensic science, sometimes unrealistically—an influence termed the "CSI effect".

 Further, research has suggested that public misperceptions about criminal forensics can create, in the mind of a juror, unrealistic expectations of forensic evidence—which they expect to see before convicting—implicitly biasing the juror towards the defendant.
 Citing the "CSI effect," at least one researcher has suggested screening jurors for their level of influence from such TV programs.

+Further, research has shown that newspaper media has been found to shape readers general knowledge and perceptions of science and technology in a rather positive way.
+It could lead to support of it due to the interest readers may obtain and seek further knowledge on the topic.